 History, tourist information, and nearby accommodation

-HERITAGE HIGHLIGHTS: 13th century refectory
+HERITAGE HIGHLIGHTS: 13th-century refectory

 There are two gateways; a larger, ornate gateway that was used for ceremonial occasions, and a smaller, plainer gateway used for everyday purposes by the townsfolk.
 There is a niche beside the small gate that may have originally held a statue of a saint.
-On the seaward side of the Greyfriars site is Pales Dyke, an earthwork defense that originally encircled the entire town of Dunwich.
+On the seaward side of the Greyfriars site is Pales Dyke, an earthwork defence that originally encircled the entire town of Dunwich.

-Our Verdict: Greyfriars is pretty scant in terms of monastic remains, but the site is beautifully located, as is Dunwich itself.
+Greyfriars is pretty scant in terms of monastic remains, but the site is beautifully located, as is Dunwich itself.
 There's something magical and very poignant about this deserted site where so many people lived and worshipped centuries ago, before the sea rolled in.

 About Dunwich Greyfriars

 Attraction Type: Abbey